 5. You’ve suffered trauma.

 People who suffer trauma often deny that they are hurting and don’t try to get back to everyday lives without dedicating time to deal with it.
 No matter if it is a divorce, sickness, abuse, you have to talk to someone about it.
+There are also alternative therapies available.
+Neurofeedback, such as by Neuro-Wave, quickly trains the brain to self-regulate and changes the brain patterns that keep people locked in their trauma.
 Keeping it inside and denying it has affected you is the worst way to deal with trauma.

 6. You no longer enjoy activities you typically did.